Richmond Hill Prison

 Eddie Richardson was beaten in public by prison guards in 1982.
 By 1982 Amnesty International, the International Committee of the Red Cross and the T&T Bureau on Human Rights were making inquiries about prisoner and prison conditions.
 Each instance and the personalities related to the event is a story to be written.

 "On the Hill" or "up the Hill" are terms referring to Richmond Hill Prison.
 The main prison today is a huge complex.
-The staff of 112 male and 15 female officers is headed by Acting Commissioner of Prisons Wesley Beggs, circa 2005.
-A partial list of previous commissioners and acting commissioners, working backwards to the early 1980s, have been Don McKenzie, Roy Raymond, Leroy Cadore, Winston Courtney, Lionel Maloney.
+A partial list of previous commissioners and acting commissioners, working backwards to the early 1980s, have been Wesley Beggs, Don McKenzie, Roy Raymond, Leroy Cadore, Winston Courtney, Lionel Maloney.

 The primary building complex includes a visiting area, medical office, 'remand' area for those incarcerated awaiting legal proceedings, tailor and woodwork shops, library, classrooms.
 The prison bakery produces 700 loaves daily, and rumour is this is some of the best bread on the island.
 One work detail is farming where inmates raise livestock and grow crops used in prison kitchens.
 Following Hurricane Ivan in September, 2004, the Richmond Hill Prison buildings had serious structural damage.